Travel Help & Support

 What’s the best advice to get me through security screening as smoothly as possible?

-Prepare in advance of your trip and store all liquids, aerosols and gels in containers of no more than 100ml each.
-Please place them in a clear, transparent bag and remove them from your cabin baggage before going through security.
-Please note that there is no restriction on how many 100ml containers you can bring through security.
+Prepare in advance by emptying your pockets, removing boots or shoes above the ankle, and taking off hoodies.
+Liquids and gels in containers of up to 2 litres, and all electrical items, can stay in your cabin baggage going through security.
+Please note that there is no restriction on how many 2 litre containers you can bring through security.

 What items are classified as liquids?